MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/file-plan-manager.md

 - You can bulk-create retention labels by importing the relevant information from a spreadsheet.

-- You export the information from existing retention labels for analysis and offline collaboration.
+- You export the information from existing retention labels for analysis and offline collaboration, or for bulk-editing.

 - More information about the retention labels are displayed to make it easier to see into and across the settings of all your retention labels from one view.

-- Additional information as file plan descriptors is supported for each label.
+- File plan descriptors support additional and optional information for each label.

 File plan can be used for all retention labels, even if they don't mark content as a record.